These are the driest reservoirs in California

 Across the board, nearly all of California’s major water supply reservoirs managed by the California Department of Water Resources are well below historic averages.

-The state’s largest water reservoirs, Lake Oroville in Butte County and Shasta Lake in Shasta County, currently sit just shy of half of historical averages.
+The state’s largest water reservoirs, Lake Oroville in Butte County and Shasta Lake in Shasta County, currently around half of historical averages.

 Shasta, the largest state reservoir with a capacity of 4,552,000 acre-feet of water, is currently at 31% capacity.
 Historically, capacity at Shasta Lake is usually around 57% this time of year.